Mexican Shrimp Cocktail

 Also known as coctel de camarones – or cocktail de camarones – Mexican shrimp cocktail is a twist on the classic shrimp cocktail.
 It features a base of spicy, tangy tomato sauce that’s loaded with shrimp, crunchy diced veggies, and creamy avocado bites.

-This dish is most often served as an appetizer – but it can also double as a light meal, especially awesome on a hot summer day.
+This dish is most often served as an appetizer, but it can also double as a light meal, which is especially awesome on a hot summer day.
 It’s very similar to ceviche, in that it’s usually eaten as a dip with tortilla chips or saltines.
 And it also brings to mind a loaded Blooded Mary, as the flavors and ingredients are much the same.

 How to Make Mexican Shrimp Cocktail